letaprodoit/lapdi-featured-posts/README.txt

 1. We sincerely apologize this was a bug introduced in versions 1.2.4 - 1.2.6 and fixed in 1.2.7+
 2. A quick fix would be to set "Post Type" to an empty string on the settings page to get past the error
 3. The best solution would be to download version 1.2.7 and follow the instructions in the next steps.
-4. Navigate to the plugins page and click "Update Now" under "TSP Featured Posts" to get version 1.2.7 (or newer versions)
+4. Navigate to the plugins page and click "Update Now" under "LAPDI Featured Posts" to get version 1.2.7 (or newer versions)
-5. Once activated go back to the TSP Plugins->Featured Posts settings page and set all "Post Type" fields to empty (There will be 2 fields)
+5. Once activated go back to the LAPDI Plugins->Featured Posts settings page and set all "Post Type" fields to empty (There will be 2 fields)
 6. Save Changes & Refresh Page
 7. Again, Save Changes & Refresh Page
 8. You should only see one "Post Type" field now, set it to "post" or any post type you'd like, Save Changes